StarStruck season 7

-The seventh season of StarStruck, is a 2019 Philippine television reality talent competition show, was broadcast on GMA Network.
+The seventh and final season of StarStruck, is a 2019 Philippine television reality talent competition show, was broadcast on GMA Network.
 Hosted by Dingdong Dantes and Jennylyn Mercado, it premiered on June 15, 2019.
 The council was composed of Heart Evangelista, Cherie Gil and Jose Manalo.
 The season ended with 28 episodes on September 15, 2019, having Shayne Sava and Kim de Leon as the Ultimate Survivors.

 The series is streaming online on YouTube.

 Overview

 Auditions

 In the last quarter of 2018, GMA Network announced the audition requirements and dates through a series of television plugs The StarStruck Experience TV commercials and website articles.
 For this season, the age limit is set from 16 to 21 years old.
 Much of the auditions were held at the GMA Network Center and at SM Supermalls throughout the Philippines.

 The following dates and key cities for the auditions are as follows:

 This season was directed by Monti Parungao and Rommel Gacho.
 Aside from the six seasons, The season marked the first time that can be only aired on weekends, with Saturdays and Sundays having either tests or elimination night.
 The show held its the Final Judgment on September 15, 2019, at the GMA Network Studio Annex (Studio 7).

 A companion online show, Inside StarStruck, was hosted by Kyline Alcantara.
 It aired every weekday on the show's Facebook and YouTube accounts.